seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 The swiftest harts have posted you by land;
-And winds of all the comers kiss’d your sails,
+And winds of all the comers kiss'd your sails,
 To make your vessel nimble.

 **PHILARIO**